Equipment Use & Borrowing Provisions

 Additionally, do not shoot scenes that contain any form of actual illegal activity.
 When in doubt, ask your instructor.
 Do not put the safety of your cast, crew, or the public at risk.

 DRONE/UNMANNED AIRCRAFT SYSTEMS (UAS) POLICY

 UAS operations by students, employees, or visitors for recreational or hobbyist purposes are not permitted on UW premises, and UAS operations without proper approval from UW-Madison and the FAA are strictly prohibited.

-UW-Madison policy allows for the operation of unmanned aircraft systems (UAS) by faculty, staff, and students in connection with instructional, research, outreach, and other institutional uses, however, gaining approval to operate UAS in Communication Arts courses and on the UW-Madison campus, interiors, and exteriors is extremely unlikely due to time-consuming approval processes and remote pilot certification requirements.
-Consult UW-Madison’s policy below as well as your TA and instructor before considering UAS operation for a class project.
+UW-Madison policy allows for the operation of unmanned aircraft systems (UAS) by faculty, staff, and students in connection with instructional, research, outreach, and other institutional uses.
+However, gaining approval to operate UAS in Communication Arts courses and on the UW-Madison campus, interiors, and exteriors is extremely unlikely due to time-consuming approval processes and remote pilot certification requirements.
+Consult UW-Madison's policy as well as your TA and instructor before considering UAS operation for a class project.

-Users may reserve use of a production locker during their use & borrowing period.
-Keys for the locks are available for reservation in the IMC.
-Lockers must be cleared of all items one week after the expiration of a user’s use & borrowing period.
+Users in CA 467 and 659 will have access to lockers to store equipment.
+Keys to these lockers will be issued on weekends of shoots.
+Lockers must be cleared of all personal items one week after the expiration of a user's use & borrowing period.
 Items found in lockers after the deadline will be disposed of.
-Lockers are small and unable to store large equipment such as cameras and tripods.

 PROBLEMS & CONCERNS